An introduction to the categorical p-adic Langlands program: Introduction

 While it is possible to formulate $\ell$-adic and $p$-adic versions of Conjecture~\ref{conj:main intro} in a somewhat uniform fashion, there are significant differences between the two cases.

 That there should be differences is not surprising from the point of view of representation theory.
 Indeed, already for $\GL_2(F)$, the classification of irreducible smooth mod~$\ell$ representations is well-understood for $\ell\ne p$, and can be formulated uniformly for any~$F$ (these results are due to Vign\'{e}ras, see~\cite{MR1026328}).
-In contrast, for $\ell=p$, there is only a classification when $F=\Qp$ (due to Barthel--Livn\'e and Breuil \cite{BarthelLivneDuke, BreuilGL2I}), and already for $F$ a non-trivial unramified extension of~$\Qp$ there are many complications, for example infinite families of admissible irreducible representations (as constructed by Breuil--Pa\v{s}k\={u}nas \cite{BreuilPaskunas}), and (absolutely) irreducible representations which are not admissible (constructed by Le~\cite{MR4078693}).
-Furthermore, supersingular irreducible admissible representations are never finitely presented (see Schraen's paper \cite{MR3365778} and Wu's~\cite{MR4280498}).
+In contrast, for $\ell=p$, there is only a classification when $F=\Qp$ (due to Barthel--Livn\'e and Breuil \cite{BarthelLivneDuke, BreuilGL2I}), while for $F$ a non-trivial unramified extension of~$\Qp$ many complications arise; for example, there are infinite families of admissible irreducible representations not lying in the principal series (constructed by Breuil--Pa\v{s}k\={u}nas \cite{BreuilPaskunas}), and (absolutely) irreducible representations which are not admissible (constructed by Le~\cite{MR4078693}).
+Furthermore, supersingular irreducible admissible representations are never finitely presented (see Schraen's paper \cite{MR3365778} and Wu's~\cite{MR4280498}; here we use ``finitely presented'' in the sense of Definition~\ref{def:finitely presented}).

 These differences and difficulties are mirrored on the Galois side of the correspondence.
 For $\ell\ne p$ the moduli stacks of Galois representations are $0$-dimensional ind-algebraic stacks of a rather mild type: the ind-structure arises from there being infinitely many connected components (controlled by the conductors of the Galois representations), and each connected component is a quotient of an affine scheme by a reductive group.
-Accordingly these stacks admit many global functions, and have coarse moduli spaces which can be described in terms of pseudorepresentations (at least away from a small number of bad primes, this has been proved by Fargues--Scholze~\cite[Thm.\ VIII.3.6]{fargues--scholze}).
+Accordingly these stacks admit many global functions, and have coarse moduli spaces which can be described in terms of pseudorepresentations (at least away from a small number of bad primes; this has been proved by Fargues--Scholze~\cite[Thm.\ VIII.3.6]{fargues--scholze}).